respins/repins.io-dev/README.md

     Will try to keep game packages as opt-in standalone's so that it gives total and complete freedom on what type of games and what type of setup you can use.
     Releases under Respins.io will always be based on existing games and existing methods to be able to use these games for free.

-## Future
-In future I would want to build more in regards to (open) or semi-open (freemium) sourced casino software (operator side).

-However in meantime I plan myself to release continued free of charge snippets & modules while providing free support to anyone needing help on setup and whatsoever through our community links, check [www.respins.io](https://respins.io)
+Some included tech-stack:
+ - PHP Backend (Laravel)
+ - Minio
+ - Maria DB
+ - Redis
+ - Basic frontend scaffolding support for Blade, Vue.js, React, Livewire and more
+ - Selenium (browser emulation)
+ - Socketti & Pusher (nodejs/websocket)
+ - Envoy

 ## Disclaimer
-While technical methods/setups used are similarly used within production environments on casino's like [Bc.game](https://www.bc.game), [Stake.com](https://www.stake.com), [Sportsbet.com](https://sportsbet.com) and world's biggest iGaming distributors like [Softswiss.com](https://softswiss.com) & [BlueOcean.com](https://www.blueocean.com) - you should refrain from malpractice like the skipping of spins and any other illegal activities with actual gamblers.
+While technical methods/setups used are similarly used within production environments on casino's like [Bc.game](https://www.bc.game), [Stake.com](https://www.stake.com), [Sportsbet.com](https://sportsbet.com) and world's biggest iGaming distributors like [Softswiss.com](https://softswiss.com) & [BlueOcean.com](https://www.blueocean.com):

+**You should refrain from malpractice like the skipping of big-win spins (this is where name Respins.io originates from) and any other illegal activities with actual gamblers.** Instead just use those that are actively abusing, as they are the ones responsible for any malpractice - not you.
+Those illegal gambling providers include:

+Evolution Gaming, Pragmatic Play, BGaming, Evoplay, Spearhead Studios, Rubyplay, Platiplus, Oryx Gaming, GameArt and many more.

 All packages provided for game providers are done so using their own demo pages & resources (as they actively open this up for such malpractice), please really do not try to mis-use/duplicate to use on actual fair-play & small game providers.